Link Up New York City

 When do the doors open before the Link Up concert?
 When should I arrive?

 Doors open 30 minutes before each Link Up concert.
 The concerts are general admission (no assigned seats), so the earlier you arrive, the closer you will be to the stage.
 Entry to the Hall will not be granted earlier than 30 minutes prior to each performance.

-Carnegie Hall staff selects student musicians who play the soprano recorder or violin, or sing in a vocal ensemble, to perform on stage during each Link Up concert.
-Teachers interested in this opportunity for their students should submit an audition video to Carnegie Hall staff no later than Friday, March 16, 2018.
+Carnegie Hall staff selects Link Up classes to perform on stage during the Link Up concerts.
+Teachers who are interested in this opportunity for their students should submit an audition video to Carnegie Hall staff no later than mid-March.

-The Link Up audition video should include students playing or singing the entire Link Up repertoire from the Link Up: The Orchestra Sings guide.
-Each student included on the audition video should have all of the pieces memorized.
+The video should include students playing or singing the entire Link Up: The Orchestra Rocks repertoire.
+All students included in the video should have the pieces memorized.
 In addition to the video, you will be asked to complete an application form with your name, school name, the total number of students in the auditioning group, and the instruments on which they will be performing at the concert.

-If the weather is nice, Central Park is a great place to eat and is accessible just two blocks away from the Hall.
-There is also a public atrium between Sixth and Seventh Avenues with entrances on West 56th and West 57th streets.
+Central Park is a great place to eat, weather permitting, and is accessible just two blocks away from the Hall.
+There is also a public atrium between Sixth and Seventh avenues with entrances on West 56th and West 57th streets.

 I have suggestions for Carnegie Hall’s Link Up program.
 How can I share them?